 The 40 Piece Challenge

-Ultimately, those who decide to have a go at this challenge would be wise to ask themselves the following questions, as indeed should all of us who believe in a repertoire-rich approach:
+Ultimately, those who decide to have a go at this challenge would in any case be wise to reflect on the following questions, as indeed should all of us who believe in a repertoire-rich approach:

-- How many of the 40 pieces have I shared with others, either playing within a formal or informal setting?
+- How many pieces have I shared with others, either playing within a formal or informal setting?

-- How many of the 40 pieces could I perform today, with musical commitment, and without prior notice or further practice?
+- Which pieces could I still perform today, with musical commitment, and without prior notice, notation, or further practice?

 What can I really play?